Not-TNB/RPS-Image-Classifier-STEAM-2022-/README.md

 # RPSIC (Rock Paper Scissors Image Classifier)
 For STEAM 2022 Science Fair :D
 <br><br>
+## WHAT IS THIS?

+Hi!
+Welcome to Tristan, Steve and Louis's STEAM science fair project for 2022, which is a Rock Paper Scissors Image Classifier, or RPSIC.
+This README file will be dedicated to explaining the code we used for our project, and we hope that this explanation is understandable for you!
+<br><br>
 ## TRAIN.PY

 The purpose of the Python 3 file `train.py` is to set up, train and save a model, which will be saved to ```RPSModel.h5```